VictoriaShalabaeva/italian-cuisine-app/manual-testing.md

 ### Add New Recipe

   - When clicking the button *Add New Recipe*, the user can fill in the form to create a new recipe.
+  - If the user is not logged in, but enter url of *Add New Recipe page*, the user will bw redirected to the *Log In* page.
   - The dropdown menu with categories is functioning well.
   - The input fields have helper messages.
   - When the input field is filled in correctly, the green text message appears; when the input field is filled in incorrectly, the red text appears.